JuliaDSP/DSP.jl/doc/filters.rst

 several standard forms.
 Stateful filter objects carry the state of the filter together with filter coefficients in an implementable form (``PolynomialRatio``, ``Biquad``, or ``SecondOrderSections``).
-When invoked on a filter coefficient object, ``filt`` preserves state between invocations.
+When invoked on a filter coefficient object, ``filt`` does not preserve state.

 .. _coefficient-objects: